kirschners/kirschners.github.io/README.md

 ## Design & Architecture Consulting

 We support you in your Product Design & Architecture evolution.
-Our promise is a solid and extensible software design based on well-known and established industry standards.
-Either from the beginning together with your team or on existing software systems.
+Our promise is a solid and extensible software design, based on well-known and established industry standards and vendor independent.
+Our support can boost your project bootstrap or improve your existing system.
+Acting as Full Service provider or togehter with your existing team, we are capable of improving your process, productivity and system.
+Try us ...

 ## Design, System, Architecture, Code and DevOps Reviews

 We offer Reviews on all Areas of the Software Development Cycle.
 From Software Architecture up to DevOps implementation.

 # Principles